By Julienne du Toit

 Most of Nieu-Bethesda has high praise for Ali Ahmed Saju, the Bangladeshi who runs Die Winkel, just across from the post office.
 He and his brother own it, live in the shop and retreat to pray in the back room several times a day.

-Saju, as everyone calls him, well-loved and essential for day-to-day survival in Nieu-Bethesda.
+Saju, as everyone calls him, is well-loved and essential for day-to-day survival in Nieu-Bethesda.

 “I like it here.
 I like the people of Nieu-Bethesda.
 Everyone knows me.
 If people ask anything I see if I can get it for them, and don’t ask too much price.”

 Just down the road from Die Winkel is what Athol Fugard has called “the best bookshop in the Southern Hemisphere” – Dustcovers, owned by the only vegan in Nieu-Bethesda, our friend Victoria Nance.

 She’s an animal rights champion who walks the walk, living with a pack of rescue dogs, raising money for pet sterilisation, comfortable bits for horses and kennels for community canines.